Focus Theme 2018: Me, Myself and I

 ET4: Robots like me

-Robots and especially humanoids are the big thing in our century.
+Robots and especially humanoids are a big issue in the 21st century.
 Science fiction has presented them as helpers (or threat) to humans.
 In current developments, robots are envisioned to become social actors that may be empathetic and cooperative.
 But will robots ever become person-like?
-Could they be...Instructor:
+Could they...Instructor:

 Ipke WachsmuthLearn More